Turziiee/turah_tugas_git/readme.md

-hello my name is turzi, i am a programmer
+hello my name is turzi, i am a programmer.
+I am learning at timedoors.